 What Is Xavier Initialization?

-As humans, we exercise regularly in order to stay in shape.
-In technical terms, we’re optimizing our bodies by training and gaining muscle mass.
-Well, the same can be said for machine learning and deep learning models.
-While you won’t see a deep neural network hitting the gym, it still requires an equal amount of exercise as any regular Joe looking to get into shape.
+As humans, we exercise regularly to stay in shape.
+In technical terms, we optimize our bodies by training and gaining muscle mass.
+The same can be said for machine learning and deep learning models.
+A model like a neural network requires a large amount of training to reach optimal performance levels.
+That’s why it’s important not to skip specific steps, such as initializing your model with techniques like the Xavier initialization.

-In this tutorial, we’ll introduce you to the concept of initialization, show you exactly why this process is necessary, and explain what the state-of-the-art Xavier initialization is all about.
+This tutorial introduces you to the concept of initialization, shows you why this process is necessary, and explains what the state-of-the-art Xavier initialization is all about.

 What Is Initialization?

-As we already mentioned, training is highly important.
-We have to use the appropriate methods on our models.
-Using clumsy or inappropriate methods results in poor performance – in such cases, even the fastest computer in the world won’t be able to help.
-They say that the devil is in the details, and this saying is as true as it gets when talking about initialization.
+As mentioned, training is essential.
+Using clumsy or inappropriate methods results in poor performance—in such cases, even the world’s fastest computer won’t be able to help.
+They say that the devil is in the details, and this saying is particularly true in weight initialization.

-Initialization is the process of setting the initial values of weights for our models, neural networks or other deep learning architecture.
-You’re probably wondering why that matters – surely these initial weights don’t matter, right?
-Well, it’s quite the opposite actually.
+Initialization includes setting the initial values of weights for our models, neural networks, or other deep learning architecture.
+But should these initial weights matter?

 Why Is Initialization Important?

-For starters, an inappropriate initialization would lead to an unoptimizable model.
+For starters, an improper initialization would lead to an unoptimizable model.

 Xavier Initialization image 1

-Let’s initialize our weights and biases in such a way they are equal to a constant – it doesn’t matter which one:
+Now initialize our weights and biases to equal a constant.
+(It doesn’t matter which one.)

 Xavier Initialization image 2

-As you can see, the three hidden units are completely symmetrical to the inputs.
+As you can see, the three hidden units are entirely symmetrical to the inputs.

 Each hidden unit is a function of one weight coming from x1 and one from x2.
-If all of these weights are equal, there is no reason for the algorithm to learn that h1, h2, and h3 are different.
-Forward propagating, there is no reason for the algorithm to think that even our outputs are different:
+If all these weights are equal, there’s no reason for the algorithm or neural network to learn that h1, h2, and h3 are different.
+With forward propagation, there’s no reason for the algorithm to think that even our outputs are different:

 Xavier Initialization image 2

-Based on this symmetry, when we’re backpropagating, all the weights are bound to be updated without distinguishing between the different nodes in the net.
-Some optimization would still take place, so it won’t be the initial value.
+Based on this symmetry, when we’re backpropagating, all the weights are bound to be updated without distinguishing between the nodes in the net.
+Some optimization would still occur, so it won’t be the initial value.
 Still, the weights would remain useless.

 Xavier Initialization image 4